PhilipDaniels/rmule/README.md

 Small Things TODO
 =================
-[ ] It takes 2 seconds to insert just 200 rows into Servers table.
-Wrap
-    in a txn to speed it up?
 [ ] Fix the exit code in parse_args
 [ ] Consider using r2d2-sqlite for connection pooling.
 Remove the
     stored connection in the ConfigurationManager.